Alaqmarbohra/web-development-practice/README.md

 # web-development-practice
-#THis is all basic web app template/pages.
+#This is all basic web app template/pages.

 #I used to create this while lerning web development.